yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/1-tic-tac-toe/README.md

 Your page needs to have the following:

-1. title up top that identifies who's wall it is.
+1. A title up top that identifies who's wall it is.
 (Mine would be "Manish's Wall").
-2. One textbox that contains the content that will go on the wall.
+2. One textbox above your wall and a button next to it.

+Your page needs to do the following:

-3. One submit button that takes the content in the textbox and puts it in the wall.
+1. Once the user types in the textbox and clicks the button, the text should appear in the wall.
+2. Once you've completed (1), add the ability to comment on wall posts.

 ##Bonus